Created by Skiers, for Skiers

 In the beginning, there was snow.
 Next there were mountains, and then came the frantic powder hounds, anxious to get first tracks.

 The first T-Bar lifts were installed in the summer of 1965 and climbed approximately 2500 vertical feet.
 A beautiful Swiss style base lodge was also built that summer.
 Castle Mountain opened to the public in December 1965 and quickly attracted strong skiers and athletic families from all over Southern Alberta.
-However, the highest T-bar was subject to wind closure and frequent closures, and much of the resort was empty on weekdays.
-Eventually, in 1972, Castle was sold to Mount Baldy of Osoyoos, BC.

 The area hosted the Canada Winter Games alpine events.
 Despite a record snowfall that triggered dangerous avalanches and a temporary evacuation of the area, the Games were deemed a success.The resort was sold to the Town and Municipal District of Pincher Creek at the end of the year.